 defining the probability that there is \emph{no evolution} (i.e., no emissions) between the scales $Q_{1}$ and $Q_{2}$, according to the \emph{radiation functions} $S_r$ to which we shall return below.
 The term on the first line of \eqRef{eq:markov} thus represents all events that \emph{did not} evolve as the resolution scale was lowered from $Q_{1}$ to $Q_{2}$, while the second line contains a sum and phase-space integral over those events that \emph{did} evolve --- including the insertion of ${\cal S}(\PS{F+1})$ representing the possible further evolution of the event and completing the iterative definition of the Markov chain.

-The factor $\dPS[r]{F+1}/\dPS{F}$ defines the chosen phase space factorization.
-Our favorite is the so-called dipole-antenna factorization, whose principal virtue is that it is the simplest Lorentz invariant factorization which is simultaneously exact over all of phase space while only involving on-shell momenta.
+The factor $\dPS[r]{F+1}/\dPS{F}$ defines the chosen phase space factorisation.
+Our favorite is the so-called dipole-antenna factorisation, whose principal virtue is that it is the simplest Lorentz invariant factorisation which is simultaneously exact over all of phase space while only involving on-shell momenta.
 For completeness, its form is

 which involves just one color-anticolor pair for each $r$, with invariant mass squared $s_r = (p_a+p_1+p_b)^2$.
 Other choices, such as purely collinear ones (only exact in the collinear limit \emph{or} involving explicitly off-shell momenta), more global ones involving all partons in the event (more complicated, in our opinion), or less global ones with a single parton playing the dominant role as emitter, are also possible, again depending on the specific algorithm considered.